PhilippMayr/NKOS-bibliography/README.md

 * 2008 - Joint NKOS-CENDI Workshop in Washington
 * 2009 - Joint NKOS-CENDI Workshop in Beltsville
 * 2012 - Joint NKOS-CENDI Workshop in Washington

+## Other NKOS activities
+Special issues on NKOS (2001, 2004, 2006, 2016), NKOS workshop at ICADL 2015 and NKOS session at ISKOUK 2011.

 ## Publications
 In folder `publications` we store papers and data of publications which use the NKOS Bibliography dataset.